 The use of Facebook, Twitter and other social media sites has significantly increased over the past few years.
-By September 2012 there were 1 billion registered Facebook profiles and 500 million people used Twitter, with 340 million ‘tweets’ per day.
+By June 2017 there were 2 billion Monthly Active Facebook Users and over 500 million people used Twitter, with 340 million ‘tweets’ per day.

 The widespread use of social media has led to issues for employees and their employers.